Pat Harrington Jr.: Career

 Harrington worked as a voice actor, including Ray Palmer/the Atom and Roy Harper/Speedy on The Superman/Aquaman Hour of Adventure in 1967.
 From 1965 to 1969, Harrington portrayed the voices of both The Inspector (a character inspired by Inspector Jacques Clouseau) and his sidekick Deux Deux in all of the original 34 animated episodes of the character's eponymous series, created by Mirisch Films and DePatie-Freleng and released via United Artists.
 They later were shown as part of the Pink Panther cartoon TV show.
 Another cartoon voice he did was Jon's father on A Garfield Christmas Special.

 In 1974, he appeared with Peter Falk and Robert Conrad in the Columbo episode An Exercise in Fatality.
 Harrington is best known for his role as building superintendent Dwayne Schneider on the 1975–1984 television sitcom One Day at a Time.
 He won both an Emmy Award and a Golden Globe Award for his work on this series.

+He played Hank Vosmik, a crew member who wins the heart of Florence Henderson's character Diane DeMarco in The Love Boat S2E11 "Captain's Cup", 1978.
 In 1979, Harrington appeared as a celebrity guest star/game show contestant on Password Plus.
 He reprised his role as Schneider in a series of commercials in the late 1980s for Trak Auto Parts after the show ended.
 He appeared in an episode of The King of Queens in 2006.

+On the stage, he made his Broadway debut as Walter Bagley in Happiness Is Just a Little Thing Called a Rolls Royce.
+He performed in the national tour of Show Boat as Cap'n Andy Hawks in 1997 and 1998.
+In 2000, he appeared in a regional production of Into the Woods as the Narrator.